AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ## Captivate Prime for iPad and tablets {#captivateprimeforipadandtablets}

-In Captivate Prime app on iPad or Android tablet, after you log in as a learner, you can see the following&nbsp;**Home&nbsp;**screen:
+In Captivate Prime app on iPad or Android tablet, after you log in as a learner, you can see the following **Home **screen:

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)

-To navigate to learning and catalog features, tap the&nbsp;**Menu&nbsp;**drop-down and choose appropriate option.
+To navigate to learning and catalog features, tap the **Menu **drop-down and choose appropriate option.

 ![](assets/menu-ipad.png)

-You have an option to view the set of courses in a list view instead of tiled/cards view.&nbsp;
+You have an option to view the set of courses in a list view instead of tiled/cards view.

 ## Access the app off-line {#accesstheappoffline}

 You can access the Captivate Prime app off-line in iPad and Android tablets.
 You can download courses and learning programs.
 Take courses, consume the Learning programs in off-line mode and synchronize the content back with online app when you connect to the network.

-1. Tap&nbsp;**Menu&nbsp;**drop-down at the top and tap&nbsp;**Learning&nbsp;**option.
+1. Tap **Menu **drop-down at the top and tap **Learning **option.
 A list of all the available courses is displayed in tiles.

 1. Tap the download icon at the bottom of each learning object tile, to download the learning content.

 ![](assets/download-cards.png)

-&nbsp;&nbsp;&nbsp;&nbsp;3.
-A prompt appears in a bar at the top of the app denoting the network status of the device.&nbsp;
+    3. A prompt appears in a bar at the top of the app denoting the network status of the device.

 a.
-Red bar indicates that the network is not available for the device.&nbsp;
+Red bar indicates that the network is not available for the device.

 b.
-Green bar indicates network is back online.&nbsp;
+Green bar indicates network is back online.

-User can switch back to online mode by clicking&nbsp;**view online content&nbsp;**button on the green bar.
-Content in the device is synchronized when the user switches to online mode.&nbsp;
+User can switch back to online mode by clicking **view online content **button on the green bar.
+Content in the device is synchronized when the user switches to online mode.

 ## Track device storage {#trackdevicestorage}

 You can monitor your device storage periodically.

-Tap the profile icon at the upper-right corner of the app and tap&nbsp;**Device Storage**&nbsp;menu option.
+Tap the profile icon at the upper-right corner of the app and tap **Device Storage** menu option.

 ![](assets/app-device-storage.png)